 Force Close and ReOpen

-If logging out and logging back in does not fix your problem, the next strategy to try is force closing and reopening the RxPhoto app.
+If logging out and logging back in does not fix your problem, the next strategy is to force close and reopen the RxPhoto app.
 Follow the steps below.

 1. Double click the iPad "Home" button to view all your open apps (swipe from bottom up on iPhone).

 2. Swipe away RxPhoto with your finger.